 Reprinted with permission from The Essential Instant Pot Cookbook by Coco Morante copyright © 2017.
 Published by Ten Speed Press, an imprint of Penguin Random House LLC.

-2 Make the crust: To make the crust, in a food processor, process the graham crackers into fine crumbs.
+In a food processor, process the graham crackers into fine crumbs.
 You should have 3/4 cup.
-(I recommend measuring out the crumbs as I had slightly more than 3/4 cup. –Emma) Add the brown sugar and melted butter and, using one-second pulses, process the mixture until a uniform, sandy texture forms.
+(I recommend measuring out the crumbs as I had slightly more than 3/4 cup. –Emma) Add the brown sugar and melted butter.
+Using one-second pulses, process the mixture until a uniform, sandy texture forms.

 Transfer the crumb mixture to the prepared pan and press firmly in an even layer onto the bottom and about 1/2 inch up the sides of the pan.
 Place the pan in the freezer to allow the crust to firm up a bit while you make the filling.

-Process the mixture in about 5 one-second pulses, just until it becomes a smooth filling, stopping to scrape down the sides of the bowl if necessary.
+Process the mixture in about 5 one-second pulses, just until it becomes a smooth filling.
+Stop to scrape down the sides of the bowl, if necessary.

 Pour the filling into the prepared crust.
 Tap the pan firmly against the countertop a few times to remove any air bubbles in the filling.